 The final component of the 4 S framework focuses on “systems,” or the infrastructural and logistical organization required to ensure the effective delivery of high-quality health care.
 Much has been written regarding the importance of health systems strengthening, especially in resource-limited settings that have been disproportionately neglected historically.
 Prior outbreaks, including the 2014 Ebola epidemic in West Africa, have also demonstrated the acute importance of prioritizing health system strengthening in the most vulnerable and resource-constrained communities.

-Haiti is the poorest country in the American continent.
-It has the highest population density in the region and insufficient sanitation for many citizens.
+Haiti is the poorest country in the Western Hemisphere.
+It has the highest population density in the region and insufficient sanitation for many of its citizens.
 In 2010, this situation was exacerbated by the catastrophic earthquake and subsequent political crises.
 Consequently, the country’s health and economic infrastructures were devastated.
 One and a half million people lost their homes, leading to the construction of temporary sheltered camps with poor or no access to clean water.
 This is the context in which, nine months later, the cholera epidemic emerged.

-On October 18th 2010, the Haitian Ministry of Health (MSPP) was notified of an alarmingly high number of cases of individuals with watery diarrhea.
-Fearing a cholera epidemic, Haitian investigators were sent to the area where they identified the first families affected, performed laboratory tests, and confirmed the causal agent to be a serotype of Vibrio Cholerae.
+On October 18, 2010, the Haitian Ministry of Health (MSPP) was notified of an alarmingly high number of cases of individuals with watery diarrhea.
+Fearing a cholera epidemic, Haitian investigators were sent to the area where they identified the first families affected, performed laboratory tests, and confirmed the causal agent to be a serotype of Vibrio cholerae.

-The cholera epidemic in Haiti highlights the necessity for governments and partners to provide investments during this time of COVID-19 and beyond that assure that essential, basic needs are met and that individuals have improved agency to follow public health recommendations.
-As was highlighted in this cholera case study, each country must take into consideration specific challenges related to the local context that may require going beyond the standard recommendations and the need for adaptation.
+The cholera epidemic in Haiti highlights the necessity for governments and partners to provide investments during this time of COVID-19 and beyond that assure essential, basic needs are met and individuals have improved agency to follow public health recommendations.
+As was highlighted in this cholera case study, each country must take into consideration specific challenges related to the local context, which may require going beyond the standard recommendations and the need for adaptation.

 Despite these commitments, the epidemic claimed many lives, hampering human capacity, agricultural productivity, and economic development in the country.
 Consequently, the national HIV response in Malawi was crippled by critical workforce shortages, inadequate health facilities, and poverty.
 With fewer than 200 physicians nationwide, the health system relied heavily on non-physician cadres like Health Surveillance Assistants (HSAs, similar to CHWs), Nurses and Midwives, and Clinical Officers.
 Thus, the national program remained predominantly donor-funded.

 Still, Malawi operated an independent prevention of mother-to-child transmission (PMTCT) program, which objectively lagged far behind the ART program.
 PMTCT in Malawi and many high-burden LMICs suffered poor patient enrollment, high attrition rates, and logistical inefficiencies despite increased resource allocations.
 Complex WHO guidelines made PMTCT much more challenging compared to the simplified regimens available in HICs.
-Acknowledging the realities of its failing PMTCT program and incorporating lessons from the relative success of the ART program, Malawi pioneered a pragmatic and progressive modification to the WHO guideline for PMTCT in 2010 by recommending voluntary lifelong HIV treatment for all HIV+ pregnant and breastfeeding women as a means to prevent new infections in a high-fertility LMIC (Option B+).
+Acknowledging the realities of its failing PMTCT program and incorporating lessons from the relative success of the ART program, Malawi pioneered a pragmatic and progressive modification to the WHO guideline for PMTCT in 2010 by recommending voluntary lifelong HIV treatment for all HIV-positive pregnant and breastfeeding women as a means to prevent new infections in a high-fertility LMIC (Option B+).
 They integrated PMTCT into the ART program, integrated antenatal and ART data into a unified registry, and scaled up logistics and supply chain systems to allow access in remote communities.
-To address human resource needs, the new Option B+ PMTCT/ART program adopted task-shifting initiatives, training and allowing HSAs to perform testing and simple laboratory testing in antenatal clinics.
-Additionally, the MOH formulated a new national HIV Treatment guideline to integrate all aspects of testing, treatment, counseling and mental health services.
+To address human resource needs, the new Option B+ PMTCT/ART program adopted task-shifting initiatives, which trained and allowed HSAs to perform testing and simple laboratory testing in antenatal clinics.
+Additionally, the Ministry of Health formulated new national HIV treatment guidelines to integrate all aspects of testing, treatment, counseling, and mental health services.
 This new regimen was highly successful, leading the WHO to recommend Malawi’s Option B+ in their subsequent guidelines.

 While HIV remains highly prevalent in Malawi, this feat in the global HIV narrative highlights several systems-level health delivery lessons for today’s COVID-19 and other emerging public health threats.
 The challenges revealed by the global COVID-19 pandemic, like availability of test kits, PPE, staff shortages, and economic disruptions, have the potential to be exacerbated in resource-limited settings such as Malawi.
 However, the HIV response in Malawi serves as a concrete reminder for how public health strengthening with data-driven initiatives, flexible human resource management and task shifting, and coordinated and decentralized logistics can help to mitigate the burden of suffering.

 As has been suggested throughout this curriculum, there is a wealth of media coverage, hospital policy changes, and national debate regarding the lack of the medical necessities (e.g. PPE, tests, hospital beds, ventilators) required to combat a pandemic of this nature.
-While many of these reports focus on the “stuff” in the 4 S framework, the supply chain required to produce and ensure this “stuff” is where it should be invoked this “systems”-level focus.
+While many of these reports focus on the “stuff” in the 4 S framework, the supply chain required to produce and distribute this “stuff” requires a “systems”-level focus.
 Why are medical systems not able to get the “stuff” that they need?
 The root of the problem is often a weakness in the supply chain, or the sequence of processes involved in the production and distribution of a commodity.

 The shortfall in surge capacity arises not only from spread-out manufacturing but also from deliberate limitations to hospital capacity.
-Meanwhile, the number of hospital beds in the US has decreased by about half-million over the last 50 years.
+The number of hospital beds in the U.S. has decreased by about half a million over the last 50 years.
 One aspect leading to decreasing beds has been medical or surgical improvements that shortened hospital stays, but it also involved regulations on the ‘business of healthcare.’
 More beds usually meant more income for hospitals, so there was increasing governmental regulation.
 Hospitals now often function at ~95% capacity, especially during influenza season.
-While decreasing beds may help to decrease costs, it can also negatively impact a city, state, or country’s ability to respond, especially when local surge capacity plans fail to adequately estimate the demand that a pandemic of this nature may require.
-In Brazil, the medical supply chain is facing challenges during this period as well.
-Initially, according to the health minister, some states imposed quarantine measurements that prevented transportation of essential medical supplies, including oxygen.
+While decreasing beds may help to decrease costs, it can also negatively impact the ability of a city, state, or country to respond, especially when local surge capacity plans fail to adequately estimate the demand that a pandemic of this nature may require.
+In Brazil, for example, the medical supply chain is facing significant challenges during this pandemic.
+Initially, according to the Health Minister, some state-imposed quarantine measurements prevented transportation of essential medical supplies, including oxygen.
 Subsequently, the government ensured that airports and main highways remained open to deliver and distribute medications, products, and supplies.
 Like most countries, Brazil is also facing high demand for PPE and other products, and international supply chains are becoming more expensive given high global demand.
 Thus, many national industries are changing their production lines to make PPE and medical products.
 For example, a Brazilian brewing company will make more than 3 million face shields and 1 million units of alcohol gel.
-Vehicle or plane assembly companies, paper companies, and a technology company organized themselves to produce ventilators in a large scale collaboration project.
+Vehicle or plane assembly companies, paper companies, and a technology company organized themselves to produce ventilators in a large-scale collaboration project.
 Hospitals are creating crowdfunding to buy the appropriate materials and products.
 Also, universities are working together to produce better, fast, and/or low-cost tests, masks, and ventilators.
 At the same time, they are producing alcohol gel and test kits.
 Makerspaces and engineers are working together to print 3D materials to fix hospital equipment.
-Companies, investors and associations also united to congregate different solutions in one place, and make it easy to donate, help, ask for help, and share on social media.
+Companies, investors and associations also united to congregate different solutions in one place and to make it easy to donate, help, ask for help, and share on social media.

 Supply chain challenges are likely to continue for the duration of the pandemic.
 While they have affected HICs profoundly, LMICs are likely to face equal or greater challenges.
 When bidding becomes internationally competitive, those with the most money are likely to win the needed supplies.
 Internationally, the U.S. has already been accused of out-bidding its allies, including Brazil, France, and Germany.
-This bidding war is also happening on a inside the U.S. as states compete against each other and the federal government for the same PPE supplies, raising concerns that wealthier states will fare better than smaller, poorer states.
-Challenges with supply chains are likely to continue for months, and will encompass availability of PPE, ventilators, test kits, and, once developed, vaccines.
+This bidding war is also happening inside the U.S. as states compete against each other and the federal government for the same PPE supplies, raising concerns that wealthier states will fare better than smaller, poorer states.
+Challenges with supply chains are likely to continue for months and will encompass the availability of PPE, ventilators, test kits, and vaccines.
 They will continue to play a key role in the COVID-19 pandemic, and will likely determine who gets essential resources and who does not.

 If you were in the government, what regulations would you put on the make-shift supply chains of essential medical supplies to ensure their quality?

 In summary, these diverse systems-level case studies illuminate lessons from prior epidemics.
 They emphasize the importance of considering the political, economic, and social history within a setting that affects a health system’s ability to function and a government’s ability to govern in the setting of an outbreak.
 They further provide examples of how systems – such as robust supply chains – are needed for the current crisis and beyond.
-Looking ahead, it is promising that innovations exist not only to educate individuals about the 4 S framework, such as what is being seen at the University of Global Health Equity in Rwanda, but also to provide the support needed to engage in the implementation science methods that may be required to implement them both during COVID-19 and beyond.
-As COVID-19 continues to evolve, there will be important systems-level lessons to learn, including the tradeoffs of implementing a more centralized approach versus a decentralized mechanism and the tradeoff between individual rights and public health measures.
+Looking ahead, it is promising that innovations exist not only to educate individuals, but also to provide the support needed to implement acquired knowledge.
+As COVID-19 continues to evolve, there will be important systems-level lessons to learn, including the tradeoffs between a more centralized versus decentralized approach to implementation and the tradeoff between individual rights and public health measures.